 Marymount's information technology undergraduate and graduate programs are coordinated through The Cyber Center in the Ballston Center, fourth floor.
-The web site provides information on the various programs, events, resources, jobs, and internships.
+A Canvas site provides information on the various programs, events, resources, jobs, and internships.

 Highly qualified female students may be eligible for the Clare Boothe Luce Scholarship for Women in Science and Mathematics, providing full tuition and room and board.